jcranston/coding-challenges/ai_context/new_problem.md

 - If the user requests multiple approaches (e.g., "top-down and bottom-up"), create separate stub methods for each approach.
 - **CRITICAL: Do not automatically generate EXPLANATION.md unless explicitly requested.**
 - **CRITICAL: Before presenting any code, manually verify all lines respect the 80-character limit.
 This applies to function signatures, docstrings, and all other code.**

+**CRITICAL: ALWAYS manually count characters in docstrings and function signatures before presenting code.
+This is the MOST COMMON ERROR and must be caught every time.**

+**CRITICAL: ALWAYS check for W293 (blank line contains whitespace) before presenting code.
+This is the SECOND MOST COMMON ERROR.
+Remove any spaces/tabs from blank lines.**
 - **CRITICAL: Always place problems in their canonical topic directory (e.g., dynamic programming problems in `dynamic_programming/`).**
 - **CRITICAL: When updating tags.md, verify the exact directory path by checking the filesystem, including the topic directory.**
 - **CRITICAL: Always run `make lint` before presenting code to catch W293, E261, and other common errors.**